Ken-Alviola/Classification-Project/README.md

 # Classification-Project

 ### Description and Goals
-- Project examining driverss of customer churn using the telco_churn database from Codeup
+- Project examining drivers of customer churn using the telco_churn database from Codeup
 - The goals are to find drivers of churn and to accurately predict churn using a machine learning model

 ### Data Dictionary